dotnet/AspNetDocs/aspnet/includes/signalr/signalr-version-disambiguation.md

 > [!WARNING]
-> This documentation is not for the latest version of SignalR.
+> This documentation isn't for the latest version of SignalR.
 Take a look at [ASP.NET Core SignalR](/aspnet/core/signalr/introduction).